phptuts/codingwithnoah/arduino-blockly/lesson-4-count-loops-servos/index.md

 ![Serial Print](/images/arduino-block/lesson-4/step8b.png)

 9) Open the "Text" menu option and connect the "Empty Text" to the "Text Join" block.
- Put in the word "The loop is on ".
+ Put in the words "The loop is on " inside the "Empty Text" block.

 ![Serial Print](/images/arduino-block/lesson-4/step9a.png)

 ![Serial Print](/images/arduino-block/lesson-4/step9b.png)

 10) Connect the "Get Variable" block and connect it to the "Text Join".
-Be sure you are using the "i" is set in the dropdown box.
+Be sure the "i" variable is set in the dropdown box.

 ![Serial Print](/images/arduino-block/lesson-4/step10a.png)